What Is an Internet Hosting Service?

 • Website hosting is one of the most notable Internet hosting services since it enables the World Wide Web that we know today.
 Without web servers, you would not be able to have a personal blog and companies would not be able to sell their products through online stores.

 • Email hosting is another essential Internet hosting service that enables worldwide communication through electronic mail.
-Although it is now supplanted by instant messaging, email services are still an important part in the lives of many people across the world.
+Although it is now supplanted by instant messaging, email services are still an important part of the lives of many people across the world.

 • DNS hosting is a lesser-known Internet hosting service that is vital to the way we use the web.
 DNS servers are responsible for mapping website URLs to the actual IP addresses of the underlying web servers.
 So without DNS servers, you would not be able to visit AwardSpace by simply navigating to www.awardspace.com in your web browser.
 Instead, you would need to memorize a random IP address which would look like 192.168.100.100.